Add some more info about this item...

 What to Do About Your Relatives in Long-Term Care During the Coronavirus Pandemic

-Olga Jarrín was interviewed by Catherine Roberts for this Consumer Reports article: What to Do About Your Relatives in Long-Term Care During the Coronavirus Pandemic: Whether you’re bringing a loved one home or helping them from afar, there are a few key questions to answer
+Olga Jarrín was interviewed by Catherine Roberts for this Consumer Reports article: What to Do About Your Relatives in Long-Term Care During the Coronavirus Pandemic: Whether you’re bringing a loved one home or helping them from afar, there are a few key questions to answer.

 Demographic Trends, PDGM Forcing Home Health Providers to Get Creative About Staffing

 At-home care organizations across the country are grappling with how to attract and retain staff.
 Moorestown, New Jersey-based Bayada Home Health Care has tried to solve the industry-wide pain point by exploring creative solutions, including university partnerships.
 Reasons for at-home care workforce challenges are numerous.
-On a macro-level, the United States has a rapidly aging

 4 Ways to Boost Home Care Around the World